dwrobel/flatcam/README.md

 - fixed moving geometry in Tool Measurement in legacy graphic engine
 - fixed Geometry Editor to work in legacy graphic engine
 - fixed Excellon Editor to work in legacy graphic engine
+- fixed Gerber Editor to work in legacy graphic engine
+- fixed NCC tool to work in egacy graphic engine

 20.09.2019